Why Liquid Staking is the Safest DeFi Solution

 What is Liquid Staking?

-Liquid staking protocols like Tonstakers allow users to delegate their TON to validators, increasing validator power while earning users a share of staking rewards.
+Liquid staking protocols like Tonstakers enable users to delegate their TON to validators for a limited time, increasing the validators’ power and earning a share of the staking rewards.

 Crypto Staking Risks